 The Board shall issue a Self-Certification Questionnaire (the "Questionnaire") containing questions related to market opening.
-A distributor shall file in two stages a completed Questionnaire in accordance with the instructions provided by the Board.
-A distributor shall file the Questionnaire with answers to the Stage One questions on or before July 6, 2001.
+A distributor shall file in two stages a completed the Questionnaire with answers to the Stage One questions on or before July 6, 2001.
 A distributor shall file the fully completed Questionnaire on or before December 14, 2001.